Normal Subgroups of Profinite Groups of Non-negative Deficiency: Preliminaries

-with $P_i$ finitely generated projective for $0\le i\le m-1$.
-We want to show that $A$ is finitely generated, since then we can cover it by a finitely generated free module.
-Let $M$ be an irreducible $\Z_p[[G]]$-module.
-Considering the sequence $\Hom_{\Z_p[[G]]}(\mathcal{R},M)$ we obtain that Therefore, by (\ref{numgen}), $A$ is finitely generated. \end{proof} We will need the following application of the previous theorem. \begin{corollary} Let $G$ be a profinite group of type $p$-$FP_2$ and $N$ a normal subgroup of $G$.
+We will need the following application of the previous theorem. \begin{corollary} Let $G$ be a profinite group of type $p$-$FP_2$ and $N$ a normal subgroup of $G$.
 Assume that $N$ is finitely generated as a normal subgroup.
-Then $G/N$ is of type $p$-$FP_2$. \end{corollary} \begin{proof} Let $r$ denote the minimal number of generators of $N$ as a normal subgroup of $G$.
-Let $M$ be an irreducible $\Z_p[[G/N]]$-module.
-From Corollary \ref{consLHS}, we obtain that and
+Then $G/N$ is of type $p$-$FP_2$. \end{corollary} \begin{proof} Let $M$ be an irreducible $\Z_p[[G/N]]$-module.
+From Corollary \ref{consLHS}(1), we obtain that and